grosshat/grosshat.github.io/_posts/2014-04-15-software-development-fundamentals.md

 Choose the right and simple data structures
 -------------------------------------------
-When doing software development programming is often understood as the main activity.
-Much of the debates about programming Languages are the result of that prejudice.
+When doing software development **programming** is often understood as the main activity.
+Much of the debates about programming languages are the result of that prejudice.
 It is not only an utter waste of time, but so much the worse a wrong
-perspective: it puts the focus on code structures (algorithms, code flows, etc.) instead of data structures. structures.
+perspective: it puts the focus on code structures (algorithms, code flows, etc.) instead of data structures.

 Data structures, not code structures, are central to programming.
 Once choosen the right and simple ones, everything almost always becomes self-evident.
 Data